 In 1969, Bill released a single on Dot Records, "Talking to the Wall"/"If You Have the Time."
 Both tracks were produced by Michael Nesmith, and Nez later recorded his own version of "Talking to the Wall" for the 1972 album Tantamount To Treason Volume 1.
 Michael also produced a few unreleased sessions for Chadwick in the early 1970s.

 Bill remained close with The Monkees after the television show was canceled.
 Years later in the 1980s he worked for the Tiffany glass company and was seen in pictures backstage at Monkees reunion concerts.
 Bill also performed his songs at several Monkees conventions in the late '80s, and was present when the group received a star on the Hollywood Walk of Fame.
 In 1988, his book (co-authored with Maggie McManus and Ed Reilly) The Monkees - A Manufactured Image: The Ultimate Reference Guide to Monkee Memories & Memorabilia, was published.

 Below is his memoir that appeared at the beginning of the Manufactured Image book.

-A big thanks to Kevin Schmid for providing the audio files for Bill's 1969 Dot single, and for contributing some of the information in this blog post.
+Thank you to Kevin Schmid for providing the audio files of Bill's 1969 Dot single, and for contributing some of the information in this blog post.